imqueue/rpc/README.md

 ~~~

 In this case client code will be generated and written to a corresponding
-file `Hello.Client.ts` under specified path.
+file `./clients/Hello.ts` under specified path.
 Then it can be compiled and
 imported within your project build process, and referred in your code
 as expected: